petersilva/drobo-utils/README.txt

 Install From Package
 --------------------
 Point your browser at: http://sourceforge.net/project/showfiles.php?group_id=222830 where current packages are available.
-If you are running Ubuntu 8.10 on a intel platform, then there is a pre-built binary ready for you.
-Normally, development occurs on the trunk of the svn tree.
-After a given trunk has passed release QA, it will be copied to a branch for maintenance.
+Normally, development occurs on the trunk of the svn tree.  to start a release, it will be copied to a branch for maintenance.
+After a given branch has passed release QA, the release occurs.
 So all the branches are stable versions, trunk is live.
 If need to work from source, so you can either download a .tar.gz package from sourceforge, or get any version, including the bleeding edge latest &amp; greatest via subversion.